 Live webinar series

-Oregon Health & Science University School of Medicine designates this live activity for a maximum of 3 AMA PRA Category 1 Credits™.
+Both webinar trainings will be available for free CME Credit.
+Oregon Health & Science University School of Medicine designates this live activity for a maximum of 3.0 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.
-(Please note that credits are only available for participation in the live webinars.)

 For questions or accommodations, please contact us at email@example.com or (503) 418-1061